mymarilyn/clickhouse-driver/docs/features.rst

         ...
 'SELECT j FROM test', arrow_types={'j': pa.string()},
         ...     settings={'output_format_native_write_json_as_string': 1}
         ... )

+Without the setting the query raises ``ValueError``: there is deliberately no client-side serialization fallback, as it is an order of magnitude slower.
+On servers without the setting transform the column in the query instead: ``SELECT toJSONString(j)`` returns a plain ``String`` column and needs no ``arrow_types`` at all.

+Alternatively declare a struct type for structured output.
+With a declared struct, paths missing in a row become nulls, paths not declared in the struct are dropped and paths of varying types raise an error.
+Struct output works with or without the setting.

+The declared type is followed into nested containers: e.g. an ``Array(JSON)`` column declared as ``pa.list_(pa.string())`` yields JSON text per array element.

 The original ClickHouse type of every column is attached to its Arrow field as ``clickhouse_type`` metadata.